nsf/gocode/docs/autocomplete_formats.md

 # Description of Completion Assistance Formats #

-Use `-f` parameter for `autocomplete` command to set format.
-VIM format is default and fallback.
+Use `-f` parameter for `autocomplete` command to set format. "nice" format is the default and fallback.

 Following formats supported:
 * json